 Holly Bellebuono, MPA, CH, CPC

 Holly operates Vineyard Herbs Teas & Apothecary LLC, a retail and wholesale apothecary on Martha's Vineyard.
 She has developed, marketed, branded, and sold her 70 original and award-winning plant-based medicines to tens of thousands of customers, including tinctures, salves, oils, powders, salts, and teas.
-Her products are available in Stop & Shop and (soon) Whole Foods Market.
+Her products are available in small stores and clinics around the country as well as in Stop & Shop and Whole Foods Market in New England.

 As director of the Bellebuono School of Herbal Studies, Holly provides training and certification in herbal medicine to students from around the world.
 Her classes, hands-on workshops, retreats and intensives enrich the student's deeper understanding of anatomy, physiology, pharmacology, and natural health both on-line and on-site around the East Coast and at her apothecary garden on Martha's Vineyard.
-Her focus is herbal formulary.
+Her focus is herbal formulary--the actions and categories of plants in herbal medicine--and positive self-empowerment.

-Holly regularly speaks to audiences internationally about herbal medicine and natural health, presenting Women Healers of the World to conferences, universities, arboreta, retreats, and corporations.
-To document the traditional and indigenous healing practices of women across the world, she traveled extensively and features 31 women from 20 countries and all continents but Antarctica.
+Holly regularly speaks to audiences about herbal medicine and natural health, presenting Women Healers of the World to conferences, universities, arboreta, retreats, and corporations.
+To document the traditional and indigenous healing practices of women across the world, she traveled extensively and features 31 women from 20 countries in 16 healing traditions.
 Her profiles of women healers and world healing traditions is the first of its kind and is central to a deeper understanding of health care, women's empowerment, health policy, indigenous studies, and botany.

-Holly lives on Martha's Vineyard with her husband and two children, their frisky dog, and lots of chickens.
+Holly travels from Martha's Vineyard where she lives with her husband and two children.

 Herbal teas, home remedies, teas, chai tea, black tea, ginger tea, tisane, herb medicine, homeopathic remedies, menopause, anxiety, high blood pressure, excema, eczema, alternative medicine, lavender, herbal cures, natural skin care, natural moisturizer, naturals cosmetics, organic skin care, organic shampoo, organic lotion, Holly Bellebuono, Vineyard Herbs, West Tisbury Farmer's Market, Martha's Vineyard Island, Martha's Vineyard,